StigNygaard/xIFr/README.md

 ![Screenshot](https://addons.cdn.mozilla.net/user-media/previews/full/222/222227.png)

 ### "Deep Search" feature?
 Most other Exif viewers only works if you can right-click directly on an html _img_ element.
-But xIFr finds the image you want to see details about, no matter if it is below a layer, or is defined as a background-image of another element.
+But with "Deep Search" xIFr finds the image you want to see details about, no matter if it is below a layer, or is defined as a background-image of another element.
 In 99% of the times, it just works as you expect.
 You wont even know if you were right-clicking directly on an img element or not.
 This is in my opinion the most important feature distinguishing xIFr from other Exif-viewers.

 Also with Deep Search, you can avoid overlayered logos and icons.
-By shift-clicking when selecting xIFr in browser's context-menu, you will force xIFr to look for images larger than a minimum-size (This minimum size is planned to be configurable in final release).
+By shift-clicking when selecting xIFr in browser's context-menu, you will force xIFr to look for images larger than a minimum-size (From "Beta 2" this size is configurable).

-Deep Search is supported in Firefox 63 or newer (If using Chrome or earlier versions of Firefox, there's unfortunately no deep search support, and you you can only launch xIFr by right-clicking _directly on_ an img-element).
+Deep Search is supported in **Firefox 63 or newer** (It requires an API feature currently only available in Firefox 63+).
+In other browser versions you can only launch xIFr if you are able to right-click _directly_ on an html _img_ element.

 ### Dark Theme support
-On Windows 10 1903+ and MacOS Mojave 10.14+, system-setting for [preferred Dark Theme](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-color-scheme) should be supported when installing xIFr on Firefox 67+ or Chrome 76+.
-Might also be supported on other platforms.
+On Windows 10 1903+ and MacOS Mojave 10.14+, system-setting for [preferred Dark Theme](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-color-scheme) should be supported when installing xIFr on Firefox 67+ or Chrome 76+, but it might also be supported on other platforms.
+From "Beta 2" it is also possible to configure xIFr to force it into Dark mode, ignoring systems settings in general.

 ![Screenshot](https://addons.cdn.mozilla.net/user-media/previews/full/222/222236.png)

-### When will it be out of beta?
-When I released the beta-version in summer 2019, I expected to follow up with a "final" version a month or two later.
-But as we are approaching end of 2019, I must admit I haven't coded a single line of code on xIFr since the initial release.
-In the beginning I just needed a little break, but later other stuff has been stealing my time and energy.
-But I promise, there _WILL_ be a version 1.0, and hopefully not too long into 2020.
-Don't expect big changes though.
-There will be an _Options page_ with a few configuration options, but besides that xIFr 1.0 is planned to look and work very much like the current beta.

 ### A handy Firefox tip!
 Some websites overrides the browser's default right-click context menu.
 But you can always hold down the _shift_ key while